6-9 Classroom Information

 This is our first community building activity of the year.
 The picnic takes place at the Henderson Shelter at Bryan Park.
 Each family will be asked to sign up to bring a dish to share with the other families.
 Look for the sign up sheet the week before the picnic.

 Each spring the Lower Elementary classrooms create a play based on folk tales from the continent we are studying.
 Maple and Walnut plays are on different nights.
 Children are encouraged to develop their costumes at home; nothing elaborate is necessary!
 (Think repurposed bathrobes and Mom’s boots.)
-Props, scenery, and rehearsals will all be created during the school day.
+Props, scenery and some costume pieces will be created at school and rehearsals will take place during the school day.
 More information about the play and performance nights will be emailed in advance.

-On most Fridays, students’ portfolio notebooks will come home for the weekend and MUST RETURN ON MONDAY.
+On most Fridays, students’ portfolio notebooks will come home for the weekend to be returned Monday.
 This is an opportunity for your child to show you what they have been working on.
-Please notice the workplan to see what your child focused on and how many works were completed.
-All LOOSE PAPERS in the pocket of the notebook should be kept at home each weekend, leaving the pocket empty to begin a new week.
+Please notice the work record to see what your child focused on and how many works were completed.
+All loose papers in the pocket of the notebook should be kept at home each weekend, leaving the pocket empty to begin a new week.

 The students are divided into three multi-age groups referred to as “sign-in groups”.
-Each group is primarily facilitated by one of the three work time teachers.
+Each group is primarily facilitated by one of the three classroom teachers.
 This teacher tracks their work and progress throughout a two week period, at which time the teachers will rotate to provide students with a variety of experiences and relationships.
-The students remain in the same “sign-in group” (identified by color) all year.
+The students remain in the same “sign-in group” all year.

-Each morning we will provide a nutritious snack including a fruit or a vegetable and some supplementary item.
-Snack is eaten individually when the child feels hungry, and is optional.
+Each morning we will provide a nutritious snack including a fruit or vegetable and some supplementary item.
+Snack is optional and children can take a snack break at their own discretion.
 Occasionally we will cook a special group snack for class events or celebrations.
 Children with severe allergies may bring a box of allergen-free treats to leave at school to substitute for items they cannot eat.
 Please remember that no food preparation at school will include nuts.
+There will not be any special snacks for birthday celebrations.

-In a few weeks, spelling words will start coming home every Monday as part of your child’s Language Circle to help them prepare for spelling tests on Friday.
-Please help your child practice these words.
-Here’s one possible website for ideas on ways to practice: http://childparenting.about.c
+Beginning a few weeks into the school year, spelling words will be brought home every Monday as part of your child’s language program.
+Please encourage your child to practice these words to prepare for their test on Friday.
+Here’s one website for suggestions of how to practice: http://childparenting.about.com/od/schoollearning/a/ways-to-practice-spelling-at-home.htm

-The priorities for the spelling test are NOT to memorize the list, but to understand the pattern or rule for independent application as well as to build independent study and responsibility skills into home practice.
+The priority for our spelling program is not to memorize the list, but to understand the pattern or rule for independent application as well as to build independent study and responsibility into home practice.
+We recommend that children be allowed to take on their own independent practice of spelling words beyond first grade.

 Your child will need to bring a pair of “indoor shoes” to leave here at school.
 This helps keep our carpets clean as children come in and out from recess.
 Ideally, indoor shoes will have backs to keep them firmly on children’s feet, as well as a hard sole.
+Backless shoes and slides lead to children shuffling their feet noisily in the classroom and dropping their shoes around the classroom.
+“Croc”-style shoes should be worn with the backstrap over the heel.
+Children are also encouraged to bring a spill-proof water bottle.
 We will provide all school supplies.
-If children have items they need to bring to and from school, we suggest they use a backpack or bag.
-Please leave distracting items at home.
+If children have items they need to bring to and from school, we suggest they use a backpack or bag, particularly on Fridays.
+Please leave distracting items at home including all electronic devices other than simple watches or step counters without additional features.

 Third Grade Evening

-As part of the graduation tradition, the teachers take the third graders on a fun afterschool outing in Bloomington each May.
-An email will be sent with more information.
+As part of the graduation tradition, the teachers take the third graders on a fun after school outing in Bloomington each May.
+An email will be sent in the spring with more information.

 Third Grade Spanish Play

 Each year our Spanish teachers help the third graders prepare a short Spanish-language play to present to their families.
 This program usually occurs during the school day.
-An email will be sent with more information by the Spanish teacher.
+The Spanish teacher will send an email with more information in the spring.

 Children are invited to bring in Valentines for their classmates if they would like.
-IF they bring Valentines, they should bring Valentines for everyone in the class.
+Creating handmade Valentine’s is a particularly rewarding experience for children of this age as they can do it completely independently.
+If they bring Valentines, they should bring Valentines for everyone in the class.
 Please do not include any edible items.
 A student directory is available on the website.
-Valentines will be passed out at arrival and we will gather to open them in the afternoon.
+Valentines will be shared toward the end of the day.

 Winter Service Project

-Each December we take a month to focus on giving back to others.
-In many cultures, this is a time that includes holidays where children receive exciting gifts, and we hope to help balance this by organizing, raising money, and contributing to a local organization.
-The children learn about and decide what non-profit they would like to focus on each year, and an email will be sent with more details.
+Each December we focus on giving back to others.
+In many cultures, this is a time that includes holidays where children receive exciting gifts, and we hope to help balance this by organizing a project, raising money, and contributing to a local organization.
+The children learn about and decide which non-profit they would like to focus on each year.
+An email will be sent with more details.

 “One test of the correctness of educational procedure is the happiness of the child.” – Maria Montessori